straversi/AWESOME-LDraw/README.md

 ## Project «Datsville»

-***Datsville*** — is *LEGO®*-inspired city started in 1999 by users of *«LUGNET»* using *LDraw* parts and tools.
+***«Datsville»*** — is *LEGO®*-inspired city started in 1999 by users of *«LUGNET»* using *LDraw* parts and tools.
 The goal of this project is to re-license models using modern, open license, as well as actively manage old and new model submissions.

 - Homepage: http://www.lugnet.com/cad/datsville/
 - Package(s):
 - Repository/Tracker: https://sourceforge.net/projects/datsville
 - License: `CC BY-SA 3.0` (for content) ; `LGPL 2.0`(for code)

-*Datsville* discussions & addons:
+*«Datsville»* discussions & addons:

 - http://www.eurobricks.com/forum/index.php?/forums/topic/60031-datsville-community-ldraw-project/
 - http://forums.ldraw.org/thread-11441.html